Phreatia listeri

-Phreatia listeri, commonly known as the Christmas Island caterpillar orchid, is a plant in the orchid family and is an epiphyte with four to six flat, blunt leaves in a fan-like arrangement.
+Phreatia listeri, commonly known as Christmas Island caterpillar orchid, is a plant in the orchid family and is an epiphyte with four to six flat, blunt leaves in a fan-like arrangement.
 A large number of tiny, greenish white flowers are arranged along a thin flowering stem.
 It is endemic to Christmas Island.

 Description

 Phreatia listeri is a clump-forming epiphytic herb with a short stem, thin roots and between four and six flat, blunt, dark green leaves 40-110 mm long and about 2-5 mm wide in a fan-like arrangement.
 A large number of greenish white non-resupinate flowers 1-1.5 mm long and wide are arranged along a thin flowering stem 40-80 mm long.
 The sepals and petals are about 0.8 mm long and do not spread widely.
 The labellum is about 1 mm long and wide.
 Flowering occurs between September and October.